Cintas Corporation (CTAS) CEO Scott Farmer on Q2 2021 Results - Earnings Call Transcript

 Mike Hansen

 Thank you, Scott, and good morning.
-Our fiscal 2021 second quarter revenue was $1.76 billion compared to $1.84 billion in last year second quarter.
-Earnings per diluted share from continuing operations or EPS were $2.62, an increase of 15.4% from last year second quarter.
-Organic revenue adjusted for acquisitions, divestitures and foreign currency exchange rate fluctuations declined 4.4% for the second quarter of fiscal '21.
+Our fiscal 2021 second quarter revenue was $1.76 billion compared to $1.84 billion in last year’s second quarter.
+Earnings per diluted share from continuing operations or EPS were $2.62, an increase of 15.4% from last year’s second quarter.
+Organic revenue adjusted for acquisitions, divestitures, and foreign currency exchange rate fluctuations declined 4.4% for the second quarter of fiscal '21.

 Organic revenue for the Uniform Rental and Facility Services operating segment declined 3.6%.
 Organic revenue for the First Aid and Safety Services operating segment increased 14.5%.

-Gross margin for the second quarter of fiscal '21 was $819.9 million, compared to $852.4 million in last year second quarter.
+Gross margin for the second quarter of fiscal '21 was $819.9 million compared to $852.4 million in last year’s second quarter.
 Gross margin as a percentage of revenue increased 50 basis points to 46.7% for the second quarter of fiscal '21 compared to 46.2% in the second quarter of fiscal '20.

 Selling and administrative expenses as a percentage of revenue were 26.6% in the second quarter of fiscal '21 and 28.1% last year.
 Fiscal '21 second quarter results benefited from lower discretionary spending and increased sales rep productivity.